therecipe/qt/README.md

 16. Create your first [application](#example)

-17. Deploy applications with `$GOPATH/bin/qtdeploy build rpiX path/to/your/project` (replace X with 1, 2 or 3)
+17. Deploy applications with `$GOPATH/bin/qtdeploy build rpiX path/to/your/project` (replace X with 1, 2 or 3) (use the *.sh file to start your application)

 ## Docker